Cooties (film): Plot

 The group sends Clint through the ventilation system to get a chocolate bar for Calvin, along with Wade's truck keys and their cellphones.
-Lucy joins Clint and they manage to secure a chocolate bar to bring Calvin out of diabetic shock.
+Lucy joins Clint and they manage to secure a chocolate bar to bring Calvin out of a diabetic shock.
 Clint and Lucy are separated from the group and get trapped in the library, where they confess their feelings for each other and kiss.
 Shortly after, Wade apologizes to Lucy for his behavior over a walkie-talkie.
 Clint knocks out several children with pills and he and Lucy reconvene with Wade and the others as they made themselves improvised weapons.
-The staff fights their way through the hallway and the parking lot, with Hitachi being overwhelmed by the infected children inside the school, while Wade stays behind to ensure the others get away.
+The staff fights their way through the hallway and the parking lot, with Hatachi being overwhelmed by the infected children inside the school, while Wade stays behind to ensure the others get away and is tackled down.
 Patriot, having hidden in Wade's truck bed, attacks Clint and ends up being crushed against a tree with the truck.

 The group continues to the nearby town of Danville (Fort Chicken's rival town) before Wade's truck runs out of gas, finding the town similarly overrun while learning the viral infection has spread across the country.
 Several children ambush them, and they barricade themselves inside a children's entertainment building where they retrieve a contaminated chicken nugget for Doug to study in hope of developing a vaccine.
-They are later cornered in a playroom by Shelley and the infected children.
-Wade and Hitachi arrive in a van and help the group escape the room.
+They are later cornered in a playroom by Shelly and the infected children.
+The alive Wade and Hatachi arrive in a van and help the group escape the room.
 Wade uses a massive beach ball to barricade the children inside while spraying them with a water gun filled with gasoline, lighting the gasoline trail to burn the building down.
-They manage to escape, driving out of the town to "someplace kids don't wanna go" as Shelley burns to death in pursuit.
+They manage to escape, driving out of the town to Antarctica "someplace kids don't wanna go" as Shelly burns to death trying to chase them.

-In a post-credits scene, Hitachi is seen at the school, sitting in a chair and having his snack, and finishes telling a story he was telling the teachers earlier.
+In a post-credits scene, Hatachi is seen at the school, sitting in a chair and having his snack, and finishes telling a story he was telling the teachers earlier.

+In an alternate ending, the remaining adults reach a campground, only to be surrounded by the infected children before cutting the screen to black, leaving their fates unknown.
+In a flashback sequence, the infected chicken nuggets were shown being delivered to various places across the country, as it is shown that it was delivered to an amusement park, an aquarium, and a family fun center, implying that the virus has began to spread.